fliiq-ai/skillet/README.md

 The `examples/` directory contains reference implementations of Skillet skills:

 - [fetch_html_skillet](examples/fetch_html_skillet/README.md) - Fetches HTML content from URLs with markdown conversion and pagination support.
+A Skillet-compatible implementation of the Anthropic `fetch` MCP.
-A Skillet-compatible implementation of the Anthropic fetch MCP.
+- [time_html_skillet](examples/time_html_skillet/README.md) - Returns the current date and time, with support for any IANA-compliant timezone.
+A Skillet-compatible implementation of the Anthropic `time` MCP.

 Each example includes:
 - A complete `Skilletfile.yaml` configuration